 SEO stands for search engine optimization, which is the art of ranking high on search engines in the unpaid section, also known as the organic listings — quantity and quality of traffic to your website through organic search engine results.

-Unpaid traffic may originate from different kinds of searches, including image search, video search, academic search, news search, and industry-specific vertical search engines.
+Unpaid traffic may originate from different searches, including image, video, academic, news, and industry-specific vertical search engines.

 How it works:

 Google, or Bing, has a crawler that goes out and gathers information about all the content they can find on the Internet.
-The crawlers bring all those back to the search engine to build an index.
-That index is then fed through an algorithm that tries to match all that data with your search query.
+The crawlers bring all those back to the search engine to build an index fed through an algorithm.
+The algorithm then tries to match all that data with your search query.

 When you understand how SEO works, you can use different tactics to increase your visibility (or how high you rank) in search results.